Mercury13/unicodia-sesh/develop.md

 - cache: cache for auto-Inkscape’d JSesh SVGs (running Inkscape takes ≈1s/file)
 - manual: fixed directly in FontForge, everything is done manually except bearings (gradually phasing out this directory)

+All SVGs except rawmost (``svg``) are pre-united (Path → Union).

 # Error messages

 - XXX self-intersects / Critical / Built-in systems are unable to fix SVG’s self-intersections.
 Use other ways, like ``manual`` (complete pre-scaled glyphs) and ``svg-remade`` (technical changes).
-- XXX exists / Warning / Way A is overridden by way B. Just delete that file.
+- XXX exists / Warning / Way A is overridden by way B. Check which is correct.

 # How to update data